Tommybyrne23/CS4135_UL_Compass/README.md

 Once done you can follow this this path:

-You want to install NODE.JS (Run **node-v24.14.1-x64** WINDOWS ONLY) click on next until you see a tick box, ENSURE TO TICK "Automatically .....
-Install Choclatey) when running this app.
+You want to install NODE.JS (Run node-v24.14.1-x64 WINDOWS ONLY) click on next until you see a tick box, ENSURE TO TICK "Automatically .....
+Install Choclatey" when running this app.

 Now open VS Code.